EDUCATION:

 Come and engage with traditional instruments and music through our weekly classes for all ages and levels of ability.
 Children aged 8+ are welcome in our classes and we offer a range of youth music and dance scholarships.
 Contact us with any questions!

-We teach music lessons in Flute, Banjo, Fiddle, Bodhrán, Harp, Whistle, Mandolin, Concertina, Singing and more.
+We teach music lessons in Flute, Banjo, Fiddle, Bodhrán, Harp, Whistle, Mandolin, Concertina, and Singing.

 Irish Traditional Instruments